 VSP's performance was mixed in this indicator.
-The institution scored well in some applicable tests; however, the institution could improve in several areas.
-The Emergency Medical Response Review Committee (EMRRC) did not complete event checklists, or the review was not completed timely.
+The institution scored well in several applicable tests, such as maintaining valid licensure and competency requirements.
+However, the institution could improve in several areas.
+The Emergency Medical Response Review Committee (EMRRC) either did not complete event checklists or did not complete the review timely.
 In addition, the institution did not conduct live medical emergency response drills and had incomplete documentation.
 The nurse educator did not ensure nurses who administered medication had completed their annual competency testing in a timely manner.
 Physician managers did not always complete probationary and annual performance appraisals in a timely manner.
 These findings are set forth in the table below.
 We rated this indicator adequate.